mistycheney/MouseBrainAtlas/doc/DemoLauren3DRender.md

 ```
+# Enter the repository folder (your path might be different from this)
-cd /home/yuncong/Brain/ # or the repo dir you chose
+cd /home/yuncong/Brain/

 # Install required python packages
 sudo apt-get install libgeos-dev